 Does it have to be a flat?

 In times gone by rentals were often seen as exclusively the domain of smaller townhouses, flats, or apartments.
-It may surprise you to find out that in modern Britain, one in five families live in rented accommodation, meaning there is a much higher demand for larger, suburban properties than there used to be.
+It may surprise you to find out that in the UK, one in five families live in rented accommodation, meaning there is a much higher demand for larger, suburban properties than there used to be.

 Should you provide furniture?